phylake/go-crypto/README.md

     // encrypt your unencrypted symmetric key with your public key encryptedRandomSymmetricKey, _ := publicKey.EncryptOAEP(randomSymmetricKey)

-    // decrypt your encypted symmetric key with your private key randomSymmetricKey2, _ := privateKey.DecryptOAEP(encryptedRandomSymmetricKey)
+    // decrypt your encrypted symmetric key with your private key randomSymmetricKey2, _ := privateKey.DecryptOAEP(encryptedRandomSymmetricKey)
     fmt.Println(string(randomSymmetricKey2))